Kodular/Documentation/docs/components/user-interface/list-picker.md

 |:----:|
 |text|

-The selected item.
+_The selected item.
 When directly changed by the programmer, the SelectionIndex property is also changed to the first item in the ListPicker with the given value.
-If the value does not appear, SelectionIndex will be set to 0.
+If the value does not appear, SelectionIndex will be set to 0._

 ### Shape

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('List Picker', 'Shape')]]